NexPlayer/NexPlayer_HTML5_Documentation/advanceusage.md

           div: document.getElementById('player4'),
           callbacksForPlayer: callBackWithPlayers,
           lowLatency: true,
-          dashSettings: {  // Optional: Allow modifying some dash properties like the following "liveDelay": 20,    // Allow adjusting the live delay "liveCatchUpPlaybackRate": 0.5, // The speed that the player gets in order to keep the live delay "liveCatchUpMaxDrift": 3,   // The maximun delay before to make a seek live "liveCatchupLatencyThreshold": 30,  // The threshold where the synchronization properties works }
+          liveSettings: { // Optional: Allow modifying the following properties "liveDelay": 6, // Allow adjusting the live delay "maxDrift": 10, // The maximun delay before to make a seek live "playbackRate": 0.5, // The speed that the player gets in order to keep the live delay },
           src: 'Your stream URL',
       });